-Stakeholders are increasingly interested in the impact of climate change on entities' business models, cash flows, financial position and financial performance.
-While IFRS do not explicitly refer to climate-related matters, entities must consider the impact of climate-related matters when applying IFRS, as there are a number of areas that may be impacted by climate-related considerations.
-Some of the key areas of estimates and judgements that may potentially be affected include: expected credit losses; fair value measurement; the estimate of the forecasts that support the impairment assessment of fixed assets and goodwill; and the recoverability of deferred tax assets and the assessment of going concern.
-In addition, banks should also consider how they align their reporting for climate-related matters to the EDTF Recommendations.
+Entities must consider the impact of climate-related matters when applying IFRS, as there are a number of areas that may be impacted by climate-related considerations.
+Some of the key areas of estimates and judgements that may potentially be affected include: expected credit losses; fair value measurement; the estimate of the forecasts that support the impairment assessment of fixed assets and goodwill; the recoverability of deferred tax assets and the assessment of going concern.
+For more information on the disclosed impact on Good Bank, refer to Note 8.3.1.